3000 GOALS AND OBJECTIVES FOR ADMINISTRATION

 - Problem-solving: sensitivity to problems, formulating problem statements and using a variety of problem-solving techniques

 - Communication: giving and receiving information effectively both orally and in writing, facilitating the exchange of information, views and opinions.
 The Superintendent is charged with developing an annual report regarding the programs and operations of the district.
 The report may include:

-- Review and analysis of the impact of legal and regulatory changes
+- review and analysis of the impact of legal and regulatory changes; and

-- Three-year projection of transportation, facilities operation and maintenance needs.
-The report shall be submitted to the Board each year to allow sufficient time for review and discussion and as input to the budget development process.
+- three-year projection of transportation, facilities operation and maintenance needs and shall be submitted to the Board each year to allow sufficient time for review and discussion and as input to the budget development process.